JoeJiang3936/Databricks/README.rst

    -  Fully utilize
    -  compute vs io
    -  Spark shuffles will call to io process, so we try to avoid
+   -  Parquet creates a compression format for each Avro-defined data model
+     -  Avro and Parquet for data models and file formats !